 a.
 Data Dictionaries Needed for Both Data Integration and Interoperability.

 b.
-Business Glossaries Needed for Data Interoperability.
+We Need Business Glossaries to Achieve Data Interoperability.

-So, the challenge with data exchange isn’t technical – it’s semantic.
+So, the biggest challenge with data exchange isn’t technical – it’s semantic.
 Indeed, most organizations can move data fairly easily between systems.
 However, if senders and receivers interpret the data differently, it’s useless.
 That’s why a business glossary matters.
 It ensures everyone understands business terms the same way, making true data interoperability and business collaboration possible.
-For more detailed discussion on the data interoperability within supply chains, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.
+For a more detailed discussion on the data interoperability within supply chains, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.

 3. Supply Chain Examples of Business Glossaries Lacking Operational Clarity.

-1) GS1 Attribute Business Definitions Standard.
+a.
+GS1 Attribute Business Definitions Standard.

 This 2019 GS1 business definitions standard by the Consumer Goods Forum identifies and defines 180 attributes (business terms).
 In this case, the definition specification includes the following data elements: business name, business definition, examples, and usage statement.
 Though useful, this particular business glossary does not have an explicit requirement for a measure or metric for each business term.
 For instance, it defines “First Ship Date/Time”, but fails to specify whether the time is local to the vendor or other time standard such as Greenwich Mean Time.
-Hence, this standard enables the transfer of data without error, but leaves too much room for misinterpretation of what the data actually means.
+Hence, this standard enables the transfer of data without error, but leaves too much room for misinterpretation of what the date actually means.

-2) Form and Style for ASTM Standards: Part E – Terminology.
+b.
+Form and Style for ASTM Standards: Part E – Terminology.

 “Write definitions of terms and definitions specific to a standard in the dictionary-definition form.
 Include term, part of speech, definition, and, when applicable, a delimiting phrase.”